graik/biskit/README.md

 ___1. Install (plotting) dependencies___

 The biskit library itself does not strictly need `biggles` and you can safely install it later.
-However, **biggles** (https://biggles-plot.github.io/) is an excellent plotting library with a relatively intuitive syntax that is used throughout biskit and several unittests depend on it.
-So you may as well get it set up right from the start:
+However, **biggles** (https://biggles-plot.github.io/) is still an excellent plotting library with a relatively intuitive syntax that is used throughout biskit and several unittests depend on it.
+If you are sitting on a linux / unix PC, you may as well get it set up right from the start.
+Unfortunately, biggles does not any longer seem to support installation in OSX.

 On Debian / Ubuntu:
   *  ```sh